Binge Eating Disorder: Beyond Overeating

 Antidepressants may be more effective in people with coexisting mood disorders such as depression or anxiety, or who misuse substances.
 However, trials to date investigating antidepressants in people with BED have mostly been short-term, involved few participants, or excluded people with coexisting psychological disturbances.

-The rationale behind using antidepressants is that they work on dopamine, serotonin, and norepinephrine pathways; these are all neurotransmitters that have been associated with feeding behavior.
+The rationale behind using antidepressants is that they work on dopamine, serotonin, and norepinephrine pathways; these are all neurotransmitters that have been associated with eating behavior.

 Evidence For The Effectiveness Of Antidepressants In BED Is Not Overwhelming